UGEcko/chroodleWeb/docs/index.md

 ### Other
 [Error Troubleshooting](other/etroubleshoot.md) <br> : A problem -> solution page for those encountering commonly found issues in select-environments

+[Contribute](other/contribute.md) <br> : Interested in contributing to Chroodle?
+Check this page out!

 <hr>